kushal0305/KushalThokdar-Portfolio/README.md

 ## 🤖 Machine Learning-Based Predictive Maintenance of Electrical Components

-An intelligent maintenance platform developed to monitor electrical equipment, analyze operational conditions, and predict failures before they occur.
+An intelligent maintenance system developed to monitor electrical equipment and predict failures before they occur.

-The system uses machine learning algorithms and sensor data to improve equipment reliability, reduce downtime, and support smarter maintenance decisions.
+The project combines sensor data acquisition, embedded systems, and machine learning algorithms to improve reliability and reduce downtime.

 ---